kazumaki/rest-client/README.md

-# Toy App (Ruby on Rails)
+# Building Static Pages (Ruby on Rails)

->  Developing a toy demo application to show off some of the power of Rails.
+>  Building Static Pages

 ![screenshot](./docs/image.png)

-The purpose is to get a high-level overview of Ruby on Rails programming (and web development in general) by rapidly generating an application using scaffold generators, which create a large amount of functionality automatically.
+The purpose is to get a high-level overview of Ruby on Rails programming(and web development in general)

 ## Built With